styrserver/BestiaryArena-SuperMod-Loader/README.md

 - Pauses all automations when tasks are ready to be claimed
 - Smart quest button management with visual tasking indicators
 - Integration with Raid Hunter for seamless automation switching

+### Better UI
+Enhances the game's user interface with quality-of-life improvements:
+- Stamina timer showing exact time when stamina will be full (HH:MM format)
+- Settings button in the currency section for quick configuration access
+- Configurable features through an integrated settings panel
+- Real-time stamina tracking with automatic updates
+- Non-intrusive display that integrates seamlessly with the game's native UI

 ### Better Yasir
 Enhances the Yasir shop interface with advanced features and improved usability: